Mattedigital/learning_log/terminology.md

 ---

+#### Method

+Objects can have their own functions.
+These are called methods.

+---

 #### Model

 The model is a projection of your data and has to do with what your application "IS".
 Any code dealing with direct persistence to the database is considered the Model.
 Keep your business logic out of the database and UI, instead keep most logic here,  within the Model.